phuse-org/phuse-scripts/whitepapers/CentralTendency-UserGuide.md

 #### Scope

-Analyses and their SAS and R implementations are based on ADaM-compliant data sets
+Analyses and their SAS and R implementations are based on ADaM-compliant data sets.

 Out of scope:
 * ADaM conformance checks